 Trouble arises when Mirella finds a ripped picture of Mikes ex-girlfriend, Lori Shannon (Dolores Gray), in his apartment.
 Mirella doesnt think much of it until she starts designing costumes for a Lori Shannon show, and she realizes that Lori's legs match the photo in Mikes apartment.

 Meanwhile, Mike is writing riveting sports journalism, but its gotten him in trouble with Martin Dayler, a mobster who fixes boxing matches.
 Hes warned several times by his Mooks that if he doesnt stop his boxing exposés, theyll knock his teeth out.

-When he writes one article too far, he has to hide out from the mob and pretend hes following baseball games around the country.
+After writing one article too many, Mike has to hide out from the mob and pretend hes following baseball games around the country.
 This, however, doesnt help the piles upon piles of misunderstandings with Mirella as her suspicions of his former relationship with Lori grows.

 This film includes the following tropes:

 - Afraid of Blood: Mirella at the boxing match.
 She immediately has to leave when Mike explains why people are holding up newspapers to their faces (to avoid the blood spatter).